ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 ## Audience {#audience}

-- 60% of our website visitors do not own any Ether according to our survey responses.
+- 60% of our website visitors do not own any Ether according to our survey responses
-- 50% of visitors identify themselves as newcomers to the crypto space.
+- 50% of visitors identify themselves as newcomers to the crypto space

 **Common reading-related problems:**